tlind-gh/react_demo/README.md

 components folder -> for components, all should be capitalized (except main)

+styles folder -> for css style files, NOT capitalized

 components must be exported in their files, and imported in App.jsx